See below Frequently Asked Questions (FAQs) by students.

 Are the EPD Workshops in Development Practice open for Non-EPD students?
 Can I apply for both an EPD and Capstone workshop?

 Capstone workshops have been developed primarily for students in Energy and Environmental Policy, Human Rights and Humanitarian Affairs, International Finance and Economic Policy, International Security Policy, and Urban and Social Policy.
 Economic and Political Development students generally complete the Workshop in Development Practice.
 On occasion, a student will petition to take a project from outside their regular pool of workshops and a few projects will be offered jointly between program (these will be indicated as such).
 In general, students are asked to apply for either the Capstone workshop or the EPD Workshop in Development Practice.
-If you have further questions about the EPD workshops, please contact Prof. Jenny McGill (firstname.lastname@example.org) or Ilona Vinklerova (email@example.com).
+If you have further questions about the EPD workshops, please contact Prof. Eugenia McGill (firstname.lastname@example.org) or Ilona Vinklerova (email@example.com).

 Can students who are not in the MIA/MPA degree program participate in a Capstone workshop?